2025 Pittsburgh Steelers season: Week 7: at Cincinnati Bengals

-The Steelers blew a 10–0 lead in the second quarter and lost to Joe Flacco and the Cincinnati Bengals, 33–31, on a 36–yard field goal by Evan McPherson and a incomplete Hail Mary from Aaron Rodgers.
-With the loss, the Steelers fell to 4–2, extended their losing streak in TNF as the road team to five games, extended their losing streak to AFC North teams on Thursdays to seven games, and broke their three-game winning streak.
+The Steelers blew a 10–0 lead in the second quarter and lost to Joe Flacco and the Cincinnati Bengals, 33–31, on a 36–yard field goal by Evan McPherson and an incomplete Hail Mary from Aaron Rodgers.
+The Steelers fell to 4–2.
 They once again failed to beat an AFC North team on a Thursday, not having done so since they beat the Browns 14–3 at home on Thursday, December 8, 2011.
 Aaron Rodgers posted a triple-digit passer rating (103.7) for the third consecutive week by throwing 249 yards, 4 touchdowns, 2 interceptions, and completed 67.6 percent of his passes.
-Even then, he could not succeed at helping the Steelers win.